Marcosmgs/EFH-CommunityProject/TESTING.md

 ## Browser Testing
 * The Website was tested on Google Chrome, Firefox, Safari browsers with no issues noted.

+## Bugs

+### Fixed Bugs
+Django User Form not uploading featured image.
+No error was showing, looking into stackoverflow I have found this [information](https://stackoverflow.com/questions/29171077/imagefield-not-saving-images-in-modelform-django-python) which was very helpful to fix the issue.

+Herokuapp URL page not displaying on am I responsive frames.
+Error showing in the mock screens was **recipes-for-me-herokuapp.com refused to connect** this [link](https://code-institute-room.slack.com/archives/C026PTF46F5/p1669748686922019?thread_ts=1669744943.768489&cid=C026PTF46F5) was very helpful to fix the issue.

+### Unfixed Bugs
+No Unfixed Bugs left behind ;)

 ## Code Validation